ashish-kalbhor/TicTacToe/README.md

 =========

 A console based TicToeToe game written in C language.
-This program is was written while learning procdeural programming, and a shot at gaming !
+This program is was written while learning procedural programming, and a shot at gaming !